U.S. senators defend selling shares before coronavirus crash

 Conservative Fox News commentator Tucker Carlson told viewers on Thursday: “Maybe there is an honest explanation for what (Burr) did.
 If there is, he should share it with the rest of us immediately.
 Otherwise, he must resign from the Senate and face prosecution for insider trading.”

-Republican Senator James Inhofe and Democratic Senator Dianne Feinstein also sold stock, according to filings, but, like Loeffler, both said they were not involved in the transactions.
+Republican Senator James Inhofe and Democratic Senator Dianne Feinstein also sold stock, according to filings, but both said they were not involved in the transactions.
+Neither has faced the same scrutiny as Burr and Loeffler.

 Inhofe said he has divested most of his stock and is not involved in investment decisions.
 Feinstein’s money is in a blind trust.

-The activist group Common Cause filed complaints with the Justice Department, Securities and Exchange Commission and Senate Ethics Committee demanding investigations of all four senators.
+Activist groups demanded federal officials and securities regulators investigate all four senators.

-The controversy swirled as senators from both parties negotiated with Trump administration officials on a rescue plan for an economy reeling from the coronavirus, after Republicans made a $1 trillion opening bid.
+The controversy swirled as negotiations continued on a rescue plan for the reeling economy, after Republicans made a $1 trillion opening bid that included payments of up to $1,200 for many Americans.

-The Republican proposal included checks of up to $1,200 each for many Americans, and hundreds of billions of dollars in loans for small businesses and industries.

 Senate Majority Leader Mitch McConnell said he wanted a deal by the end of Friday.
 That would allow for Senate passage on Monday, sending the bill to the House of Representatives and clearing the way for Trump to sign it into law early next week.

-Senate Democratic Leader Chuck Schumer said the bill was skewed in favor of corporations, and includes tax cuts for multinational corporations and restrictions on paid sick leave Congress had just expanded.

-“Senator McConnell’s bill is not pro-worker at all.
-It puts corporations ahead of people.
-We need workers first,” Senate Democratic Leader Chuck Schumer told reporters.
+Aid to small businesses hard-hit because customers are staying at home appeared to have the broadest level of agreement, according to Republican Senator Marco Rubio.

+But serious disagreements weighed on the talks over issues including Democrats’ demand for a major expansion of the unemployment insurance system and state governors’ call for a $150 billion fund to help them respond to the virus.

-Reporting by Doina Chiacu, Susan Cornwell, Richard Cowan, Susan Heavey, Lisa Lambert, David Morgan and Patricia Zengerle; Writing by Patricia Zengerle and David Morgan; Editing by Scott Malone and Jonathan Oatis
+Reporting by Doina Chiacu, Susan Cornwell, Richard Cowan, Susan Heavey, Mark Hosenball, Lisa Lambert, David Morgan and Patricia Zengerle; Writing by Patricia Zengerle and David Morgan; Editing by Scott Malone, Jonathan Oatis and Daniel Wallis